huiyic/huiyic.github.io/_posts/2021-01-08-character-is-destiny.md

 After a few more months, I interviewed with a local company which I feel is solving a meaningful and challenging problem.
 When asked about my longer term plan, I did mention that I'd like to work overseas someday and COVID disrupted my plans.
 We had the following conversation:

-> <i>Him: "Does this mean when travel gets back to normal, you'd quit our company and go overseas?"</i>

-> <i>Me: "Going overseas to work is not the only thing I would like to do in life.
+> <i><b>Him:</b> "Does this mean when travel gets back to normal, you'd quit our company and go overseas?"<br></b>Me:</b> "Going overseas to work is not the only thing I would like to do in life.
 If I don't have the opportunity to go overseas, it doesn't mean I'm not excited by other things, such as working with your company, or being open to other opportunities that come along."</i>

 A couple of other interviews happened in-between, and serendipitously, I scored myself an opportunity to work overseas, which I am currently preparing to move for.